What about deadbeat moms? Unfortunately, plenty of women neglect the basic daily needs of their kids.

 Brian is confident that the Juvenile Court will approve this proposed arrangement.
 Sean has proven that he is serious about his parental responsibilities.
 He attended numerous court appearances about Kylie’s welfare.
 The members of Sean’s entire extended family (including Brian, Brian’s wife, and their other kids and numerous grandchildren) have patiently taken a lot of small steps to bond with Kylie.

-Always a parent
+You’re always a parent

 So what does Sean — who turned out to be the exact opposite of a deadbeat parent — think about this whole crazy turn of events in his life?